hykim-soulis/myStore/README.md

 # MyStore Project

-MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.
+MyStore is an Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.
 This is a project for Udacity Full Stack JavaScript Developer Nanodegree Program.

 ## Project description